 1. Take Care of Hair Loss

-Many men naturally begin to lose their hair as they age.
+According to beardoholic.com many men naturally begin to lose their hair as they age.
 This is incredibly common and something that you might feel you have no control over.
 Male baldness has a lot to do with both genetics and hormones.
 If your father or grandfather lost his hair early in life, there’s a pretty good chance that the same thing will happen to you.
 Having off levels of testosterone can also have an impact on hair loss.
 The problem with going bald is that it can have a serious impact on the way that a guy feels about the way that he looks.
 The best way to boost self-esteem when dealing with hair loss is to either embrace it or take care of the problem.
 There are a few ways for you to take care of the issue involving balding.
 The first option is to completely shave your head and to make it a habit to shave regularly.
 This will get rid of the harsh hair lines and make it less apparent that you’re balding.
 The second way to treat the problem is with medications or creams that are specific to helping hair grow.
 One of the most popular treatment options from Manual is known as Finasteride, which can be used to stimulate fresh hair growth in a short period of time.

 2. Work on Your Physique